c4cs/c4cs.github.io/_commands/tcpdump.md

 ### Useful Options / Examples

 Prerequisites
-- AS ROOT (to obtain root access, follow step 4 here: http://www.wikihow.com/Become-Root-in-Ubuntu) do the following steps:
+- AS ROOT (to obtain root access, follow step 4 here: http://www.wikihow.com/Become-Root-in-Ubuntu, or see SUDO NOTE at bottom) do the following steps:

 ~~~ bash
  groupadd pcap